justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 ```

 Another convenient tool for executing Spark SQL queries is the spark-sql shell.

-Executing the following command starts the Spark SQL shell
+Executing the following command starts the Spark SQL shell:

 ```shell
 [hadoop@ip-172-31-77-215 ~]$ spark-sql